 To create a custom component, we recommend working through the Your First Custom Component tutorial to observe how the Slack component functions.
-Then, reference Writing Custom Components to write your own component.
+Then, reference Writing Custom Components to write your own custom component.

 To see usage and a few use cases for the code component, see Code Component Usage.

 Most platform-specific problems can be solved either way: with custom components or with the code component.
 When choosing which is right for your situation, consider two things: reusability and complexity.

 - Reusability: If you are writing code that could be reused in multiple integrations, you should write a custom component.

 - Complexity: If your code is sufficiently complex that you would benefit from unit testing, strongly typed variables, etc., you should write a custom component.

 If your code is integration-specific, not terribly complex, and not dependent on Prismatic's credential store, a code component will be sufficient for you.